 Ans.
 Some commonly used diagrams by the business analyst are-

-1. Activity diagrams – It is a type of behavioral diagram.
+- Activity diagrams – An activity diagram is a type of behavioral diagram.
 It reflects the behavior of the system.
 It depicts the flow of one activity to another activity.

 Ques.6.
 What should be a structured approach in a business project?